About the Zachman Framework for Enterprise Architecture

 Zachman vs TOGAF

-TOGAF as an approach to realize TOGAF-type architecture and Zachman as a framework to get ideas for what models and diagrams to make or look for are a good fit.
+TOGAF, as an approach to realize TOGAF-type architecture, and Zachman, as a framework to get ideas for what models and diagrams to make or look for, are a good fit.
 There is often insufficient time to create all the Zachman models and diagrams.
 Your people make selections of the most important ones.

 Zachman vs Dragon1

-Zachman sees enterprise architecture as a set of (written down) primitive models.
+Zachman sees enterprise architecture as a set of (written-down) primitive models.
 The Dragon1 open EA Method sees enterprise architecture as a total concept of an enterprise.
 And that total concept consists of coherent concepts.
-These concepts consist of elements (at a logical level), components (at a physical) level, and technical products (at an implementational level).
-The Dragon1 EA Framework recognizes all the (logical and physical) models and diagrams of Zachman but adds other (conceptual and meta) models and diagrams to that.
+These concepts consist of elements (at a logical level), components (at a physical level, and technical products (at an implementational level).
+The Dragon1 EA Framework recognizes all the (logical and physical) models and diagrams of Zachman, but adds other (conceptual and meta) models and diagrams to that.

 A big difference, or even maybe the main difference between the Zachman model and Dragon1 open EA Method, is that Zachman makes the elements like a process 'mandatory' to use by an architect, whereas Dragon1 open EA Method states that if you as an architect use business concepts that contain the element 'process', only then processes will become part of the architecture of your enterprise.

 In other words, Zachman limits the enterprise architectures that can be designed by an enterprise architect using the Zachman framework.
-The Dragon1 open EA Method does not limit the enterprise architectures an enterprise architect can design.
+The Dragon1 open EA Method does not limit the enterprise architectures that an enterprise architect can design.
 There are no mandatory concepts or elements to use.

-When working with Dragon1 open EA Method, the Zachman framework example still is a valuable guideline for discovering primitives in your organization.
+When working with Dragon1 open EA Method, the Zachman framework example is still a valuable guideline for discovering primitives in your organization.

 Free Trial Account